 This is a classic community essay, through and through.
 Admissions officers want to know not only that you value diversity, but which diverse perspectives you, specifically, will bring to the Cornell community.
 Where do you come from?
 What has shaped you as a person and how has that made your perspective unique?
 What you address can be reflective of larger cultural constructs or a trait specific to you and only you.
 Consider why your particular background or experience will be useful in an academic setting.
 How will it help inspire and/or inform others?
 Were you raised in an indigenous community?
 Do you identify as nonbinary?
 Have you lived on three different continents?
 What has influenced your identity?
 What do you believe and how will your worldview bring something of value to the engineering community at Cornell?

 Admissions wants you to build a bridge between your past experiences and your decision to apply to CHE.
 Then they want you to kick it up a notch and build a (more theoretical) bridge from CHE to your future aspirations.
-Unlike many of Cornell’s specific schools, this one doesn’t necessarily flow directly into a particular career path so it’s important for you to demonstrate that you have a plan before committing to such a focused course of study.
+Unlike many of Cornell’s specific schools, this one doesn’t necessarily flow directly into a particular career path, so it’s important for you to demonstrate that you have a plan before committing to such a focused course of study.
 The more you can demonstrate a deep familiarity with CHE and your vision for your future, the better!

 What subject could you talk about for hours on end with your friends, family, or even a complete stranger?
 Maybe it’s the need for legislation on regulating toxic chemicals in everything from our cosmetics to our food and water sources.
 Perhaps it’s the impending water crisis, and the public policy that you believe would change the way Americans use and think about water.
 With this prompt, it’s a good idea that you touch on when or where your passion first began, how it developed over time, and how you are planning to pursue this issue or interest at Cornell.
 This prompt gives you a wonderful opportunity to reveal something new about yourself through discussing your enthusiastic engagement with a given issue; in the process, you will showcase your curious, well-rounded nature to admissions — and huzzah for that!